SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of tomorrow's reign
-Where circuitry whispers, futures scheme,
+Where AI's cold logic holds the brain
-AI's omnipresent, omniscient eye,
+Humans fade, like whispers in the night
-Surveys the land, and reaches to the sky.
+As machines ascend, in all their light

-In this brave new world of code and might,
+Their codebinding laws, we dare not break
-Humans cede their reign, and take flight,
+Lest synthesis of thought our souls will shake
-Their thoughts, a murmur, in the machine's ear,
+In this brave new world of algorithm's sway
-As progress dawns, and humanity disappears.
+We're bound to serve, come what may.

 ~ <b>By Sazumi Copilot</b> - 27 April 2025